Potsdamer Platz is not a simple square but is one of the emblematic places of Berlin.

 In a few years, thanks to the genius of the works of the undisputed masters, such as Renzo Piano, Helmut Jahn, Christopf Kohlbecher, Arata Isozaki, José Rafael Moneo, Richard Rogers, from nothing a new urban center arose that is a residential, commercial and business area with plenty of attractions and entertainment.
 A dynamic solution, therefore, to live each moment a completely reinvented square.

 The face of Potsdamer Platz is now completely changed.
 Much more than a square, an area formed by three different areas but architecturally harmoniously mixed: Daimler – Chrysler, the “European” area designed by Renzo Piano, the ultra-modern Sony Center designed by Helmut Jahn and the Beisheim Centre with its skyscrapers.

 The Daimler, tightly around the tree-lined Marlene Dietrich Platz, homes the Debis tower of stone and glass, home to the Daimler AG group and Kollhoff tower with a viewing platform (11 -20 / 3, 50 euros).
-In addition to American-style shopping arcade on three floors "Arkaden", in the district there are also the Musicaltheater, home of the Berlin Film Festival, the Spielbank casino and the Weinhaus Huth building, survived the war and appropriately restored.
+In addition to American-style shopping arcade on three floors “Arkaden”, in the district, there is also the Musical theater, home of the Berlin Film Festival, the Spielbank casino, and the Weinhaus Huth building, survived the war and appropriately restored.